Home > Best TV and Internet Bundles in Canada (2026)

 A quick note for Quebec residents: Fizz Internet 400 Mbps + TV for around $62/month is one of the most aggressively priced bundles in the country, but it’s only available in Quebec.

-In general, bundling TV and internet is still one of the simplest ways to lower your total monthly cost, and independent providers usually offer the strongest overall value.
+In general, bundling TV and internet is still one of the simplest ways to lower your total monthly cost while keeping all your services under one provider.

 NetSpeed Canada considers internet plans, pricing, customer support, availability, broadband technology, and the overall value, when recommending internet service & TV providers in Canada.